-Additionally, the bill introduces a new subsection (d) which states that the deductions allowed under this section will be effective from January 1, 2024, through December 31, 2028, or until the cumulative amount reported in the Report on Tax Expenditures by the Legislative Services Agency reaches ten million dollars ($10,000,000), whichever comes first.
-This subsection also specifies the expenditures for which this cumulative amount applies, including corporate income tax small business health insurance premiums and individual income tax small employer and employee health insurance premiums.
-The act will become effective on the first day of the third month following its passage and approval by the Governor, or its otherwise becoming law.
+Additionally, the bill introduces a new provision stating that these deductions will be effective from January 1, 2024, until either December 31, 2028, or until the cumulative amount of reported expenditures reaches $10 million, whichever comes first.
+This includes deductions for both corporate income tax small business health insurance premiums and individual income tax small employer and employee health insurance premiums.
+The bill is set to take effect on the first day of the third month following its passage and approval by the Governor.

 Statutes affected: Introduced: 40-18-15, 40-18-15